-rom Colombia to Sri Lanka and India to Myanmar, the world’s finest colored gemstones have been brought together for Sotheby’s Magnificent Jewels sale on 7 October in Hong Kong.
-The vibrant colors of gemstones such as rubies, sapphires and emeralds, sometimes referred to as “The Big Three,” have entranced collectors with their beauty through the ages.
+rom Colombia to Sri Lanka and India to Myanmar, the world’s finest coloured gemstones have been brought together for Sotheby’s spring auctions at the end of April in Hong Kong.
+The vibrant colours of gemstones such as rubies, sapphires and emeralds, sometimes referred to as “The Big Three,” have entranced collectors with their beauty through the ages.
 Often considered together in a similar category of cardinal gems, these stones are emblematic of royalty, nobility, and celebrity, each expressing power and romance in different ways.
 Read ahead to discover the natural beauty of these rare and lively jewels.

 In ancient times rubies were worn by warriors for protection and by rulers to signify their majesty and wealth.
-Today it remains one of the most sought-after colored gemstones at a time when color dominates the world of jewels and rarity drives the market.
+Today it remains one of the most sought-after coloured gemstones at a time when colour dominates the world of jewels and rarity drives the market.
 Some of the world’s most prized rubies have been collected by the nobility and celebrities alike.

 Less than 10% of all gem-quality rubies are unheated, making them rare and impressive.
 Darker rubies are more common and are often heated to enhance their shade, but unheated rubies are naturally intense and vibrant.
 In particular, rubies from Burma react to ultraviolet light which creates a fire and natural glow in the stone in sunlight.
 This is one of the reasons Burmese rubies are so highly valued.